Online Originals: Vidant prepares for Hurricane Dorian

 Vidant Medical Center in Greenville held a press conference this morning on preparations for Hurricane Dorian.

-Chief Operating Officer and President of Vidant Health, Brian Ford, announced all Vidant hospitals and facilities will remain open throughout the storm.
+Chief Operating Officer and President of Vidant Health, Brian Floyd, announced all Vidant hospitals will remain open throughout the storm.

 All appointments will continue as scheduled.